AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 ## Validate the configuration {#validate-the-configuration}

-After you've completed the configuration, you can use a JMX MBean to validate the configuration.
+After you have completed the configuration, use a JMX MBean to validate the configuration.
 To validate, follow these steps.

 1. Access your [!DNL Experience Manager] server at `https://[aem_server]:[port]`.